elmerland/webdev/README.md

     - Follow [installation instructions](http://git-scm.com/book/en/Getting-Started-Installing-Git).
     - Once installed follow [these instructions](https://help.github.com/articles/set-up-git/) to setup your GitHub credentials.
     - To avoid having to type in your password every time you push follow [these instructions](https://help.github.com/articles/caching-your-github-password-in-git/).
-    - **Very important:** Because this project is used by windows, mac and linux users you need to run the following command: [`$ git config --global core.autocrlf input`](https://help.github.com/articles/dealing-with-line-endings/).
-This will handle the different line endings among the different operating systems.
+    - **VERY IMPORTANT:** Because this project is used by windows, mac and linux users you need to run the following command: [`$ git config --global core.autocrlf input`](https://help.github.com/articles/dealing-with-line-endings/).
+This will handle the different line endings among different operating systems.

 ## How does this project work?